Trail of the Pink Panther: Production

+A London court subsequently ruled that the use of footage was illegal and awarded Frederick $1.475 million in damages but declined to bar the release of the film.

-After Arthur made Moore a huge star, he was unwilling to talk about committing to a film series.
+After Arthur made Dudley Moore a huge star, he was unwilling to talk about committing to a film series.
 MGM/UA wanted a transition film if Edwards was to introduce a new character as the series' star.
 Using outtakes was, according to Edwards, a brilliant idea (shooting scripts for Return, Strikes Again, and Revenge demonstrate a great amount of comedic material from the three films that was left on the cutting room floor).
 Edwards had originally hoped to construct a Citizen Kane-esque narrative, with Clouseau having gone missing at the very beginning of the story, whilst the memories of the supporting characters would showcase the deleted or unused content.
 Unfortunately, MGM/UA refused to pay ITC the fee they were asking for the use of the Return outtakes, and Edwards fell behind schedule on shooting Trail/Curse (MGM/UA also ended up cutting both films' budgets considerably), with the result being that Trail failed to live up to its potential.

 Edwards's wife, Julie Andrews, has an unbilled cameo as a cleaning lady, dressed as her friend Carol Burnett's charwoman character.